8 ways to cure scabies

 Here is the life cycle of the scabies mites.
 First a pregnant female burrows in under your skin.
 She tunnels around nibbling on the moist skin where your skin touches your “meat”.
 As she tunnels around she lays 1 or 2 eggs a day.
 When one hatches it comes up to the skin’s surface and then hides out in pores or cracks.
 When it is 10 to 14 days old it is mature.
 They mate and the pregnant female burrows in, starting the whole cycle over again.

-This is why do do at least one treatment a week.
+This is why you do at least one treatment a week.
 That way you are whacking them before they manage to mature enough to mate.
 If you wait 10 days or longer between treatments you have given them time to recover and start a new generation.

 This is also why one doesn’t need to be doing treatments every day.
 It might help kill the mites, but it would beat your skin up too much.
 Or if you take ivermectin too often it will accumulate and result in an unnecessary overdose.